-Our 8 Week Half Marathon Training Plan is for experienced runners looking to ramp up their training for a half marathon!
+Our 8 Week Half Marathon Training Plan is for experienced or intermediate level runners looking to ramp up their training for a half marathon!

 It builds up your mileage over 8 weeks, and includes one tempo run per week.

 Tempo runs are great for runners with a specific finishing time in mind; they help you to train towards that time.

 Our training plan is available in PDF format for free in both miles and kilometers.

 8-Week Half Marathon Training Plan: Essential Info

 Can you train for a half marathon in 8 weeks? – Yes, absolutely.

 If you are relatively new to running, you’ll much be much better with one of our longer training plans that build up your mileage gradually and come with a lower risk of overtraining.

 Who Is This Training Program For?:

 Runners who have run a half marathon in the past and want to ‘dust off’ their half marathon chops.